 The workspace is great to have with a large countertop to spread out my paperwork and get organized.
 However, it isn’t very deep, so I needed to make sure whatever I added was not going to stick out from the wall very much.

 Feeling a little clueless on what to do, I turned to Pinterest and found some fun ideas other people had done with their offices such as wall stickers and display yarn from walls to cakes.
 A yarn wall wasn’t really the look I was going for, but who couldn’t resist a nice showcase of some of your favorite yarn cakes.

 Wooden Crates are always cute no matter what you are using them for.
 I found a coupe different shaped ones that would be cute to display some yarn in and I had to add the cute wooden vase.
 You can find similar crates and vases by clicking HERE.

 My space is very long and narrow, therefore I needed something larger for one side of the display.
-After searching high and low I decided to create a unique crochet wall piece, so I grabbed a 11X14 photo frame that you can find by clicking HERE.
+After searching high and low I decided to create a unique crochet wall piece, so I grabbed a 11X14 photo frame that you can find on the previous link

 Creating The Custom Wall Art